Table of contents

 consent-v2-server-google-ads

-For all other platforms such as Facebook, you can follow these steps.
+For all other platforms such as Facebook, you can follow the following steps.

 We show this in an example for the consent state: ad_personalization.

 Go to the server container and create a new variable.
-Call this Consent State – Ad Personalization.
+Name it Consent State - Ad Personalization.
 Choose Event Data as Variable Configuration.
-Then fill in ad_personalization as Key Path because that is how it is sent from the web container to the server container.
-Then click Save.
+Then enter ad_personalization as Key Path because that is how it is sent from the web container to the server container.
+Next, click Save.

 create consent state variable Consent State - Ad Personalization - server container consent mode v2

-You can add the Variables from Consent States to the tag you need.
-Before using Certain Tags, it is important that marketing has been accepted by the user.
-If not, the tag should not be activated.
+You can add Consent States variables to the tag you need.
+To use Certain tags, it is important that marketing has been accepted by the user.
+If this is not the case, the tag should not be activated.

-You can do this by adding the Consent State – Marketing to the relevant Tags.
+You can do this by adding the Consent State - Marketing to the appropriate Tag.
 Adding the newly created variable as a condition to the trigger will fire the Facebook Conversion API only when marketing cookies are accepted by the user.
 You can do that by doing the following:

-This tells you that the Tags should be fired only when marketing cookies have been authorized.
+This tells you that the Tag may be fired only when consent has been given for marketing cookies.
 This is consistent with enforcement of the Digital Markets Act (DMA).

 You can then add these back to your tags.
-You then do this again based on when certain consent states are not checked that you are then not allowed to fire the tags.
+You do this again on the basis that if certain consent states are not checked then you are not allowed to fire the tags.

 Note!
-You need to create different GA4 Client Triggers for the different consent states.
+So you need to create different GA4 Client Triggers for the different consent states.

 Now comes the tricky part.
-You must determine for each event under which consent it falls.
-As mentioned earlier, in the Server Container with Google products, you do not need to make any additional settings in the server container.
-As for the rest, you need to think about which consent state a tag falls under. for example, a Purchase in GA4 falls under statistics because you use it for statistics and not for marketing purposes.
-So then you need to make sure that the purchase trigger is set so that the statistics cookies have been accepted by the visitor .
+You have to determine for each event under which consent it falls.
+As mentioned before, in the Server Container for Google products you don't need to do any additional settings in the server container.
+For example, a Purchase in GA4 falls under statistics because you use it for statistics and not for marketing purposes.
+So then you have to make sure that the purchase trigger is set so that the statistics cookies are accepted by the visitor .

 How to move forward?

-Consent mode is a good initiative by Google to make complying with privacy guidelines more accessible.
+Consent Mode is a good initiative by Google to make compliance with privacy guidelines more accessible.
 It helps marketers and developers comply more easily.
-However, as we move away from browser tracking and increasingly use server side tracking, it is important to also build a built-in consent mode into the server container.
+However, as we move away from browser tracking and increasingly use Server Side Tracking, it is important to also build a built-in Consent Mode into the server container.

-For now, using this blog, you will have to set these up yourself.
+For now, using this blog, you will have to set it up yourself.
 Our expectation is that Google will come up with a server side solution in the foreseeable future.
-However, it is impossible at this time to predict when this will be.
+However, it is currently impossible to predict when this will be.
 Need help or want to check the setup?
 If so, please contact us.

 Why Should I Implement Google Consent Mode v2 for Improved Online Marketing?